teuncm/flageolet-map/README.md

 # Flageolet Map

-While learning to play guitar, I stumbled upon the existence of [flageolets](https://en.wikipedia.org/wiki/String_harmonic), which are an alternative way to produce notes on the guitar.
+While learning to play guitar, I stumbled upon the existence of [flageolets](https://en.wikipedia.org/wiki/String_harmonic), which are an alternative way to produce notes on a string.
 Flageolets are seen to be played at the 2nd, 5th, 7th, 9th and 12th frets, but are they actually located there?
 This flageolet map shows that they are offset slightly, except at fret 12.
 Moreover, this map shows all flageolet locations, even those located past the fretboard.

 ### Theory